 Things to do

-Visitors are advised that the camping area at Green Mountains is open and now known as O’Reilly’s Campground.
+Visitors are advised that the camping area at Green Mountains is now known as O’Reilly’s Campground.
 Works at the site have been completed as part of the Green Mountains Camping Area Ecotourism Revitalisation Project.

 Remote bush camping is available in Lamington National Park.
 To camp in the national park a permit is required and bookings must be made in advance.
 Fees apply.